rajeshvkothari/oom/GIN_README_2508.md

 	  $ kubectl get pods -n onap
 	  ```

-	  Wait till all pods goes into 'Running' state.
-Wait around 40-45 min to come all pods in running state.
+	  Wait around 40-45 min to all pods will come in running state.

     - To access portal using browser from your local machine, add 'IP_of_ONAP_OOM_DEMO' in /etc/hosts file: